tableau/tabcmd/docs/index.md

 permalink: /docs/index.html
 ---

-Tableau provides the tabcmd command-line utility which you can use to automate site administration tasks on your Tableau Online site.
-For example, creating or deleting users, projects, and groups.
+Tableau provides the tabcmd command-line interface that you can use to automate site administration tasks on your Tableau Online or Tableau Server site.
+For example, you can use tabcmd to create or delete users, projects, and groups.

 <div class="alert alert-info">
 <strong>Important</strong>: To ensure availability and avoid disruption with Tableau Online, make sure to upgrade your tabcmd client to a version greater than version 2020.2 before January 2022.
 The tabcmd versions are API backward compatible and should not require code changes.
 For more information, see <a href="#install_tabcmd">Install tabcmd</a>.